- January 2, 2016

 - Category: Cloud Computing

 Cloud-based Apps developed using Microservices architecture are a radical change from our present-day Monolithic, on-premise applications.
 These next-generation applications are providing the software with the robustness and agility it requires in today’s world.
 These applications are also much cheaper to develop and maintain.
 Though these applications are economical, they pack a punch!
 Am I sure you must be mighty intrigued?
-So let me explain these applications in details and then we will also discuss how we can develop such a power-packed application.
+So let me explain these applications in detail and then we will also discuss how we can develop such a power-packed application.

 Monoliths: What do we mean by calling today’s applications “Monolith”?
 A Monolith means a single large unit.
 Today’s Monolithic applications are as depicted below: